Skip to main content

 supervised_agents: [...] # ← Supervisor-specific

-return_to_supervisor: false # ← parameters are defined
+return_to_supervisor: true # ← parameters are defined

-max_handoffs: 15 # ← within the supervisor agent
+max_handoffs: 10 # ← within the supervisor agent

 supervised_agents